2023 MED QSR WEB SITE INDEX

 Data:

-24. Since the 2017 Med QSR Contracting Parties have significantly increased their submission of national data to the IMAP Info The IMAP Info System has been developed by INFO/RAC as a platform to facilitate access to knowledge for managers and decision-makers as well as stakeholders and the general public, in close consultation with UN Environment/MAP Components.
+24. Since the 2017 MED QSR Contracting Parties have significantly increased their submission of national data to the IMAP Info The IMAP Info System has been developed by INFO/RAC as a platform to facilitate access to knowledge for managers and decision-makers as well as stakeholders and the general public, in close consultation with UN Environment/MAP Components.
 The IMAP Info System is able to receive and process data according to the Data Standards and Data Dictionaries that set the basic information on data reporting within IMAP.

-25. The assessment approach followed for the 2023 Med QSR was to use all available data in the IMAP Info System for the IMAP Common and Candidate Indicators and to complement and address data gaps with inputs from numerous diverse sources where appropriate.
+25. The assessment approach followed for the 2023 MED QSR was to use all available data in the IMAP Info System for the IMAP Common and Candidate Indicators and to complement and address data gaps with inputs from numerous diverse sources where appropriate.
 Each Ecological Objective assessment in Chapter 2 provides details of the sources of data and information used, the assessments, reports and publications provided by the Contracting Parties and other scientific partners.
 This includes information related to national reports on the implementation of the Barcelona Convention and its Protocols, implementation of the National Action Plans (NAPs), ICZM demonstration projects, as well as the results of regionally and nationally driven implementation of relevant policies, programmes and projects.

 Assessment Methods: